-The Post-Doctoral Residency Training in Health Service Psychology embraces an integrated approach (Scientist/Practitioner/Scholar) by encouraging learning, clinical practice, application of scholarly findings, and conduction of research.
-All residents are assessed on their clinical competence, research abilities and supervision skills prior to admission to the program.
+The Postdoctoral Residency Training in Health Service Psychology embraces an integrated approach (Scientist/Practitioner/Scholar) by encouraging learning, clinical practice, application of scholarly findings, and conduction of research.
+All postdoctoral residents are assessed on their clinical competence, research abilities and supervision skills prior to admission to the program.
 Training is developed to advance competencies by capitalizing on strengths and to successfully integrate the knowledge and skills in the specialty area in a systematic, hierarchical manner in order to become independent professionals in their particular area of specialization.

-The program provides advanced clinical and didactic training and the opportunity for the residents to become analytical and critical consumers of current theory and practice in the field.
+The program provides advanced clinical and didactic training and the opportunity for the postdoctoral residents to become analytical and critical consumers of current theory and practice in the field.
 Specifically, this is accomplished through the constant interplay of clinical practices and scholarship activities that include grand rounds and seminars, as well as specific didactics and clinical interventions accordingly to the specific areas of specialty.
-Additionally, the program offers residents a broad exposure to training across diverse cultural and ethnic populations, a spectrum from acute emergency to outpatient care and a body of faculty with different theoretical perspectives and expertise and the opportunity to work across interdisciplinary lines.
+Additionally, the program offers postdoctoral residents a broad exposure to training across diverse cultural and ethnic populations, a spectrum from acute emergency to outpatient care and a body of faculty with different theoretical perspectives and expertise and the opportunity to work across interdisciplinary lines.

-Finally, residents may elect to participate in research opportunities within the JHS Department of Psychology or with the Department of Psychiatry and Behavioral Sciences at the University of Miami Leonard M. Miller School of Medicine.
-Residents are always encouraged to develop and implement their own research designs or conduct collaborative research with other disciplines within the medical center community.
-Residents can be involved in different aspects of a research project, such as project development, data collection, data management and analyses, and report writing, and will have the opportunity to work closely with the principal investigator of the project.
+Finally, postdoctoral residents may elect to participate in research opportunities within the JHS Department of Psychology or with the Department of Psychiatry and Behavioral Sciences at the University of Miami Leonard M. Miller School of Medicine.
+Postdoctoral residents are always encouraged to develop and implement their own research designs or conduct collaborative research with other disciplines within the medical center community.
+Postdoctoral residents can be involved in different aspects of a research project, such as project development, data collection, data management and analyses, and report writing, and will have the opportunity to work closely with the principal investigator of the project.
 Principal investigators include psychologists and psychiatrists in the Department of Psychiatry and Behavioral Sciences.
 Specific opportunities for research vary on a yearly basis depending on the studies that are funded each year.
-Residents who elect this rotation will be required to participate
+Postdoctoral residents who elect this rotation will be required to participate

-The training philosophy and goals of the Post-Doctoral Residency Program in the Department of Psychology are consistent with the philosophy, mission and goals of both Jackson Health System and the University of Miami Leonard M. Miller School of Medicine.
+The training philosophy and goals of the Postdoctoral Residency Program in the Department of Psychology are consistent with the philosophy, mission and goals of both Jackson Health System and the University of Miami Leonard M. Miller School of Medicine.

 - Clinical Child Psychology- Behavioral & Cognitive (DBT-A) (One Position)